jacobeskin/Numerical-Study-of-Alpha-Decay/README.md

 # B-thesis
 My bachelors thesis and the Matlab codes for it.
+Comments in the m-files describe their functions and the thesis work sets the context.